 Welcome to the Professional Development Web Page

-Thank you for your interest in learning!
-Please remember that courses are being added to the Eduphoria system DAILY and will continue to be added through the months of JULY and AUGUST.
 This year it is vital that you READ THE COURSE DESCRIPTION as that is where you will find the actual start and end date/time for the course.
-In many cases there are multiple sessions of the same course.
+In many cases there are multiple sessions of the same course, with more being added to courses that have waiting lists.
 The Professional Development department is monitoring the new Vitrual Professional Learning courses and making adjustments to be sure all courses are available to the teachers who need the information and they are operating as advertised.
 To see what courses are offered for your teaching assignment use the links in the chart below.

 The annual professional learning requirement for this year is 7 hours of District credit.
 This is a minimum and you are welcome to participate in as much professional learning as you would like.
 This year District credit will only come through Instruction Department sponsored courses.
 The deadline for earning the required 7 hours of district PD credit is December 18, 2020.